 We use quality materials in our jewelry.
 The silver is solid sterling silver or Hill Tribe/Bali silver (specified for each product).
 All gold chain, wire, & jump ring components are gold filled.
 Most charms are gold vermeil, and certain items are gold plated base metal.
 These will be specifically noted on their product pages.

-〰️ Gold Plating = a process using liquid & electric current to coat an item in gold; sometimes called gold-dipped
+〰️ Gold Plating is a process using liquid & electric current to coat an item in gold; sometimes called gold-dipped

-〰️ Gold Vermeil = gold plating over sterling silver
+〰️ Gold Vermeil is gold plating over sterling silver

-〰️ Gold Filled = much thicker layer of gold than gold plating, and it has been pressure bonded to the underlying base metal
+〰️ Gold Filled is a much thicker layer of gold than gold plating, and it has been pressure bonded to the underlying base metal (the amount of gold is 1/20 or 5% of the total weight).

-〰️ Bali Silver = usually around 99% silver, made by artisans in Bali, Indonesia.
+〰️ Bali Silver is usually around 99% silver, made by artisans in Bali, Indonesia.
 May contain iron or other metals.

-〰️ Hill Tribe Silver = usually around 99% silver, made by Hill Tribe artisans in Thailand.
+〰️ Hill Tribe Silver is usually around 99% silver, made by Hill Tribe artisans in Thailand.
 May contain iron or other metals.

-〰️ Pearls = Our pearls are cultured pearls from Asia and French Polynesia.
+〰️ Pearls - Ours are cultured pearls from Asia and French Polynesia.
 Most are freshwater pearls; Tahitians are saltwater.

-We recommend storing your jewelry in separate, sealable plastic baggies when not being worn!
-You can find these in small sizes at craft stores.
+We recommend storing your jewelry in separate, sealable plastic baggies when not being worn (except pearls which need some moisture from the air).

 Sterling, Hill Tribe, and Bali Silver